-We use a modified version of the TreePM (particle mesh) -SPH (smoothed particle hydrodynamics) code GADGET-3 (Springel 2005), which includes a more efficient domain decomposition to improve the work-load balance over the public version GADGET-2.
+We use a modified version of the TreePM (particle mesh) - SPH (smoothed particle hydrodynamics) code GADGET-3 (Springel 2005), which includes a more efficient domain decomposition to improve the work-load balance over the public version GADGET-2.
 Some of the subgrid physics included in the semi-public version of GADGET-3 code we use are outlined below.
 The BH modules including our new kinetic feedback model are described in §2.1, §2.2 and §2.3.
 The initial galaxy models are presented in §2.4, and our simulations are mentioned in §2.5.

-The non-AGN subgrid models: radiative physics, starformation (SF) and chemical evolution, are same as the work of Barai et al. (2013).
-Radiative cooling and heating is computed by adding metal-line cooling from Wiersma, Schaye & Smith (2009).
-Production of 11 different elements: H, He, C, Ca, O, N, Ne, Mg, S, Si, Fe, are accounted for.
+The non-AGN subgrid models: radiative physics, star-formation (SF) and chemical evolution, are same as the work of Barai et al. (2013).
+Radiative cooling and heating is computed by adding metal-line cooling from Wiersma, Schaye & Smith (2009), considering 11 different elements: H, He, C, Ca, O, N, Ne, Mg, S, Si, Fe.
 A photoionizing background radiation from the cosmic microwave background (CMB) and the Haardt & Madau (2001) model for the UV/X-ray background are considered.

 SF is implemented following the multiphase effective subresolution model by Springel & Hernquist (2003).
-Gas particles with density above a limiting threshold,

-$^1$ By subgrid we mean sub-resolution, referring to physical processes occuring at length scales smaller than the resolved scales in our simulations.
+1 By subgrid we mean sub-resolution, referring to physical processes occurring at length scales smaller than the resolved scales in our simulations.

-$\rho{\rm SF} = 0.13 \ {\rm cm}^{-3}$ (units of number density of hydrogen atoms), contain cold and hot phases, and are star forming.
+Gas particles with density above a limiting threshold, $\rho{\rm SF}=0.13~{\rm cm}^{-3}$ (units of number density of hydrogen atoms), contain cold and hot phases, and are star forming.
 Collisionless star particles are spawned from gas particles undergoing SF, based on the stochastic scheme by Katz, Weinberg & Hernquist (1996).
 We allow a gas particle to spawn up to four generations of stars.
-Stellar evolution and chemical enrichment are followed for the 11 species, using the chemical evolution model of Tornatore et al. (2007).
-We include a fixed stellar initial mass function (IMF) according to the Chabrier (2003) formalism.
-There is no kinetic feedback from SNe-driven galactic outflows in our simulations.